betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 title: Introduction
 teaching: 20
 exercises: 10
-duration: 30
+duration: 5
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: This part is to introduce the workshop and the attendees
 questions: null
 objectives: null
 keypoints: null